overblog/GraphQLBundle/docs/definitions/type-system/object.md

 ## With Annotations

 Note: With annotations, you can omit the `interfaces` option.
-If so, the system will try to guess the interfaces automaticaly by getting the GraphQL Interface associated with classes that the Class type extends or implements.
+If so, the system will try to guess the interfaces automatically by getting the GraphQL Interface associated with classes that the Class type extends or implements.

 ```php
 <?php